MichaelCurrin/bing-image-creator-scraper/docs/browser-history.md

 ## Firefox

+1. Open the file explorer.
-1. Go to your Firefox profiles.
+1. Go to your Firefox profiles directory.
 Here is the directory in Windows.
 Note that `AppData` is usually hidden so it's best to enter this path in your file browser.
     ```
     C:\Users\<username>\AppData\Roaming\Mozilla\Firefox\Profiles
     ```